rahmed-dev/nextstack-erp/docs/epics/epic-2-money-cockpit-receivables-view.md

 **Acceptance Criteria:**

-**Given** I am viewing the Money Cockpit dashboard for a selected time window
-**When** I click on a high-level metric such as outstanding receivables, total income, or total expenses
-**Then** I am taken to a filtered list view (for example, invoices, payments, or expenses) that shows the documents contributing to that metric
+**Given** I am viewing the Money Cockpit dashboard for a selected time window **When** I click on a high-level metric such as outstanding receivables, total income, or total expenses **Then** I am taken to a filtered list view (for example, invoices, payments, or expenses) that shows the documents contributing to that metric
+**And** the drill-down uses the DocType metadata-driven listing system (e.g., `/list?doctype=sales_invoice&status=unpaid`) with pre-applied filters based on the metric clicked
-**And** the filters applied (date range, status, type) are visible and can be adjusted by me
+**And** the filters applied (date range, status, type) are visible and can be adjusted by me using the standard listing filter controls

 **Given** I am on a filtered list that I reached from the dashboard
 **When** I clear or change the filters